Emperor

-Roman and Byzantine emperors
+Roman Empire

 Classical Antiquity

 When Republican Rome turned into a de facto monarchy in the second half of the 1st century BC, at first there was no name for the title of the new type of monarch.
 Ancient Romans abhorred the name Rex ("king"), and it was critical to the political order to maintain the forms and pretenses of republican rule.
 Julius Caesar had been Dictator, an acknowledged and traditional office in Republican Rome.
 Caesar was not the first to hold it, but following his assassination the term was abhorred in Rome.

 Augustus, considered the first Roman emperor, established his hegemony by collecting on himself offices, titles, and honours of Republican Rome that had traditionally been distributed to different people, concentrating what had been distributed power in one man.
 One of these offices was princeps senatus, ("first man of the Senate") and became changed into Augustus' chief honorific, princeps civitatis ("first citizen") from which the modern English word and title prince is descended.
-The first period of the Roman Empire, from 27 BC – AD 284, is called the principate for this reason.
+The first period of the Roman Empire, from 27 BC to AD 284, is called the principate for this reason.
 However, it was the informal descriptive of Imperator ("commander") that became the title increasingly favored by his successors.
 Previously bestowed on high officials and military commanders who had imperium, Augustus reserved it exclusively to himself as the ultimate holder of all imperium.
 (Imperium is Latin for the authority to command, one of a various types of authority delineated in Roman political thought.)

 Beginning with Augustus, Imperator appeared in the title of all Roman monarchs through the extinction of the Empire in 1453.
 After the reign of Augustus' immediate successor Tiberius, being proclaimed imperator was transformed into the act of accession to the head of state.
-Other honorifics used by the Roman Emperors have also come to be synonyms for Emperor:
+Other honorifics used by the Roman emperors have also come to be synonyms for Emperor: